jakecho1108/Project1/README.md

 ![image](https://user-images.githubusercontent.com/61045591/225922808-d1e45e58-16df-464a-b265-251e1a7572f5.png)

 This is a histogram of the Item_MRP, which shows the range of maximum retail price for the products sold in the stores.

 ![image](https://user-images.githubusercontent.com/61045591/225922857-3147cb19-fc25-4bff-8b36-492f7507ed9c.png)

 This box and whisker plot shows the ranges of the Item Max Retail Price is for each individual store.
 You can notice that they have a very similar range among the 10 stores.
+This shows that all the stores have similar price range of items and the only determining factor of their sales is how much they sell, not the price range of items.

 ![image](https://user-images.githubusercontent.com/61045591/225922904-bd022fa8-25cc-4772-945a-8c31b51a1d33.png)

 This is a heatmap among the quantifiable data to see the correlation between each factors.
+There is almost no correlation between the different factors.
+This means that there are no linear corelationship between the variables.
+However, it could mean they could have nonlinear relationships.

 ## Explanatory Visuals